 Student Organizations and Activities

 Students in the Huntley College of Agriculture have the opportunity to become involved with many different types of student organizations, whether it be for a specific major or for a team that competes inter-collegiately.
 Organizations offer students the opportunity to meet informally with students and faculty outside of the class room and to network with alumni and industry representatives.
-Students are encouraged to broaden their college experience by joining one of the following student organizations: Ag Ambassadors, Agricultural Biology Club, Agricultural Council, American Association of Textile Chemists & Colorists-SoCal Broncos, Animal Health Science and Technology Association, Apparel Merchandising & Management Association, Collegiate FFA, Horsemanship Club, Fashion Society, Food Science Society, Agribusiness Management Club, Foods and Nutrition Forum, Golf Course Superintendents Association of America Club, Horse Show Team, Crops, Livestock, and Soils Judging Teams, Livestock Show Teams, Los Rancheros, Los Robles, National Agri-Marketing Association, Peer Advisors, Phi Tau Sigma Food Science Honor Society, Phi Upsilon Omicron, Pre-Vet Club, Student Association of Animal Science, and Veterinary Research Group.
-In addition to student organizations, there are many opportunities for students to work or volunteer for the farm, livestock units, nursery, farm store, and horse center.
+Students are encouraged to broaden their college experience by joining one of the following student organizations: Huntley Ambassadors, Agricultural Biology Club, Huntley Student Club Council, American Association of Textile Chemists & Colorists-SoCal Broncos, Animal Health Science and Technology Association, Apparel Merchandising & Management Association, Horsemanship Club, Fashion Society, Food Science Society, Agribusiness Management Club, Foods and Nutrition Forum, Golf Course Superintendents Association of America Club, Horse Show Team, Crops, Livestock, and Soils Judging Teams, Livestock Show Teams, Los Rancheros, Los Robles, National Agri-Marketing Association, Peer Advisors, Phi Tau Sigma Food Science Honor Society, Phi Upsilon Omicron, Pre-Vet Club, Student Association of Animal Science, and Veterinary Research Group.
+In addition to student organizations, there are many opportunities for students to work or volunteer in the college, including the academic departments, the farm, livestock units, nursery, farm store, and horse center.

 Huntley College Of Agriculture Orientation Proficiency